rkotynski/MD-FDRI/README.md

 Examples of 1024x768 binary sampling patterns used in the compressive measurement:
 ![](readme/fig_sampling_patterns.jpg)

 Animated sequence of SPI measurements conducted at the resolution of 1024x768 with a changing field of view.
-Reducing the field of view improves the reconstruction quality (reconstruction times are obtained with a Ryzen 3800X CPU.)
+Reducing the field of view improves the reconstruction quality (reconstruction times are obtained with a i7-11700K CPU.)
 ![](readme/mdfdri_animation_768_1024.gif)